 Zuckerberg has announced that Facebook is to introduce a dislike button.
 With over a billion of us active on facebook it has become an integral part of Western society.

 That statement really got to me.
-In a world of online dating, text messaging and emails, many people are using the anaminity found with non-face-to-face contact, as an easier way to express feelings more hard to manage.
+In a world of online dating, text messaging and emails, many people are using the ananimity found with non-face-to-face contact.
+Finding it easier to express feelings harder to manage.

 At what consequence though?
 The message is getting through but is the feeling or the raw emotion?

 Zuckerberg’s statement about the dislike button really sums up my thoughts on the matter.
 It seems that we need an online forum to show our condolences so that we don’t need to be in that emotionally painful place.
 It devalues the time we should be giving up to show our condolences; the physicality of showing our vulnerability and connecting with our feelings.
 It is almost ‘box ticked, now let’s look at some funny gifs’.